Hawaii Big Island Older Teen Trip Overview

 We’ll dive right into Hawaii’s biggest island on an adventure sure to leave you feeling rewarded and refreshed.
-Team up with a local marine conservation organization to earn 20 hours of community service while becoming ambassadors for a healthy Hawaiian ecosystem.
-Experience hands-on learning while working closely with marine biologists on important projects focused on the ocean and local sea life.
-Snorkel, survey reefs, collect ocean data and become educated about reef ecology.
-After three days of our marine biology project, you’ll officially become a certified reef teacher!
+Team up with a local conservation organization to earn 20 hours of community service while becoming ambassadors for a healthy Hawaiian ecosystem.
+Experience hands-on learning while working on important projects focused on the ocean and local sea life.
+Survey reefs, collect ocean data and become educated about reef ecology.

 Plenty of adventure will complement our service projects.
 Hike through lava tubes, sail alongside pods of dolphins, snorkel with giant manta rays at night, horseback ride through the lush, tropical Waipio valley, and much more on this incredible journey to discover what many say is the best of the Hawaiian islands!

 These programs are designed to nurture older teens and teach them to be more savvy travelers.
 Because as you grow, your interests and needs do too.
 So get ready to explore the very best the 50th State has to offer, connect with nature and local communities, and learn how to be an independent traveler!